Features Pricing Docs Blog Try Demo Log In Sign Up

 Hide cookie banners and popups

-Cookie consent banners ruin screenshots.
-There are two ways to deal with them.
+Cookie consent banners ruin screenshots, and there are two ways to deal with them.

 First, the simple flag — block_cookies is enabled by default, so the API already tries to block common consent dialogs: